 - Steganography is a technique that facilitates the hiring of a message that is to be kept secret inside other messages.
 Earlier, people used methods to hide messages such as invisible ink, minute variations, etc.

-- Hashing is the cryptographic technique that converts data which can be any form into a unique string.
+- Hashing is the cryptographic technique that converts data that can be any form into a unique string.
 Regardless of size or type, any data can be hashed using a hashing algorithm.
-It takes data of random length and converts it into fixed hashed value.
+It takes data of random length and converts it into a fixed hashed value.

 - Hashing is different from other encryption methods because, in hashing, encryption cannot be reversed; that is cannot be decrypted using keys.
 MD5, SHA1, SHA 256 are the widely used hashing algorithms.

-In this article, we have seen what is cryptography and various Cryptography techniques to encrypt and decrypt the data.
+This article has seen what cryptography and various Cryptography techniques to encrypt and decrypt the data are.
 Cryptography is used in all fields to secure data and prevent it from getting hacked.
-For example, for securing passwords, authenticating banking transactions, etc. nowadays various new cryptographic techniques are developed and cracked hence it is important to always be aware of the computer threats and take precautions to avoid them as best as we can.
+For example, for securing passwords, authenticating banking transactions, etc. Nowadays, various new cryptographic techniques are developed and cracked; hence, it is important always to be aware of computer threats and take precautions to avoid them as best as we can.

 This is a guide to Cryptography Techniques.
-Here we discuss the overview, security principles, and techniques of cryptography.
+Here we discuss the basic concept with few techniques of cryptography respectively in detail.
 You can also go through our other suggested articles to learn more –